 There is a Mary Whitehead who died in 1777 but again, I’m not sure whether this is our Mary or not.
 By the time these later records were being curated the surname spelling had taken it’s more permanent and familiar spelling of Whitehead.

-Around this same time, Sir Frederick Morton Eden wrote in ‘The state of the poor; or, an history of the labouring classes in England, that the people of Westwell in 1795 were living on a diet consisting mainly of milk, bread, potatoes, tea and cheese.
-Very little meat if any was eaten, little beer and no butter.
-On the 20th September 1812 William’s death was recorded in Westwell Kent with him recorded as a Whitehead.
+Around this same time, Sir Frederick Morton Eden wrote regarding the people of Westwell in Kent in ‘The state of the poor; or an history of the labouring classes in England’.
+That the people of Westwell in 1795 were living on a diet consisting mainly of milk, bread, potatoes, tea, and cheese.
+Very little meat if any was eaten, with little beer and no butter.

 On the 20th of September 1812 William Whitehead’s death was recorded in Westwell he was buried on the 20th of September 1812.
 He was aged 65.